fermyon/developer/content/spin/rust-components.md

 > You can find a complete example for using outbound Redis from an HTTP component
 > in the [Spin repository on GitHub](https://github.com/fermyon/spin/tree/main/examples/rust-outbound-redis).

-## Using external crates in Rust components
+## Using External Crates in Rust Components

 In Rust, Spin components are regular libraries that contain a function annotated using the `http_component` macro, compiled to the